oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-local-data/load-local-data.md

     >**Note:** Make a note of your folder location as you will use the two downloaded files in a later task in this lab.

-## Task 2: Navigate to Database Actions and Open the Data Load Utility
+## Task 2: Navigate to the Data Load Page

 1. Log in to the **Oracle Cloud Console**, if you are not already logged as the Cloud Administrator.
 You will complete all the labs in this workshop using this Cloud Administrator.
 On the **Sign In** page, select your tenancy, enter your username and password, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.